-If you are involved with feral cats, Trap-Neuter-Return, colony care, or advocating on behalf of cats, knowing your local laws about cats—as well as your state anti-cruelty laws—is valuable.
+If you are involved with community cats, Trap-Neuter-Return, colony care, or advocating on behalf of cats, knowing your local laws about cats—as well as your state anti-cruelty laws—is valuable.
 There may be local laws that directly, or indirectly, effect Trap-Neuter-Return programs and other work you are doing.
-Additionally, anti-cruelty laws exist in all 50 states and the District of Columbia, and apply to all cats—companion, abandoned, lost, and feral.
+Additionally, anti-cruelty laws exist in all 50 states and the District of Columbia, and apply to all cats.

 If you care about cats and want to create change that saves their lives, it’s vital that you know and understand the laws that impact them.
 Whether you care for community cats, conduct Trap-Neuter-Return (TNR), or simply believe all cats deserve to be protected, educating yourself on the law is the number one way to become a powerful, effective advocate.

 Most laws regarding community cats and companion animals are passed at the local (city or county) level, but state laws can also affect cats.
 Anti-cruelty and animal shelter laws exist in all 50 states and the District of Columbia and vary between states.
 There may also be local laws that directly, or indirectly, impact the protection and humane treatment of cats.
 You must learn your area’s specific laws to successfully interact with the public, deal with threats to cats, and push for humane policies and programs.

 State laws provide a broad framework that local governments must keep in mind when crafting more specific ordinances tailored to their community’s unique needs.
 State laws can cover issues like anti-cruelty, animal abandonment, access to spay and neuter funding, and animal shelter oversight.
 You can learn more about state laws and how they impact cats at alleycat.org/CatsAndTheLaw.

 - The easiest way to access state laws is online.
 In your search engine, type in your state’s name and the words “state government.”
 This will bring up the official website of your state.